 Remote-activated and monitored smart lighting systems can immensely enhance public safety.
 For example, such places as parking lots, low-traffic streets, campuses, parks, etc. lack proper lighting which can lead to increased crime rates.
 According to major studies, the lighting of poorly lit areas reduces crime to 39 percent.

-Smart lighting applications can fulfill the following actions:
+Smart light technology applications can fulfill the following actions:

-- Turn or dim lights to prevent emergencies cases
+- Turn or dim lights to prevent emergency cases

 - Increase lights in high crime areas to identify misbehaviors

 - Use responsive lighting during poor weather to improve visibility

 2. Energy efficiency and clearness.

 Being connected to a smart grid LED lighting ensures the city’s sustainability by lowering energy consumption, reducing grid load, and, generally, improving its efficiency.
 Let us clarify on smart grid and efficient network of clean energy solutions.